 The only reason why the student may delay pulling out other college applications is that he or she is waiting to learn about the college’s financial aid.

 However, just because an ED agreement is binding doesn’t mean that the student will go to jail in case he or she decides to change after being accepted by the ED college.

 In other words, there will be no police officers that will show up at the doorstep and read the student’s Miranda Rights while he or she is being handcuffed.

 There are indeed papers that have to be signed by the student as well as the parents and high school counselor.
 Those papers, however, are not considered legal documents.

 This only means that they cannot be used as evidence in court should the accepted student decide to back out from the ED agreement.
-As a matter of fact, there is not going to be a court hearing.
+As a matter of fact, there is not going to be a court hearing or other penalties.